zkarcher/demosauce/README.md

 State-of-the-art graphics for your TFT display.

-Greetz to the Portland Dorkbot Crew!!!!
+Greets to the Portland Dorkbot Crew!!!!

 ```
        Programmed by Zach Archer (@zkarcher)  ::  http://controlzinc.com/